AhmedAlyElGhannam/Git-Calculator-Assignment/Drivers/SubFeature/README.md

 * `STATIC` specifies that the library will be a static library (as opposed to a shared library or dynamic library).
 * `${Sub_SRC}` is the list of .c files collected in the previous step.
 These files will be compiled and linked into the static library SubFeature.

-This configuration generat a static library that can be linked into other projects or applications.:)
+>This configuration generat a static library that can be linked into other projects or applications.:)

+So if you want to  get the rest of our calculator features you can click here [Calculator](https://github.com/AhmedAlyElGhannam/Git-Calculator-Assignment).